List of Marvel Comics characters: V: Count Vicaro

-Count Vicaro is the name of a fictional character appearing in American comic books published by Marvel Comics.
+Count Vicaro is a character appearing in American comic books published by Marvel Comics.

 Count Vicaro was a sorcerer who became a vampire in 1642 and was destroyed by Angel in 1942.

 Victorious

-Victorious is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Victorious is the name of two characters appearing in American comic books published by Marvel Comics.

 Zora Vukovic

-Zora Vukovic was the daughter of two Symkarian spies who had infiltrated their neighboring country, Latveria.
+Zora Vukovic was the daughter of Symkarian spies who had infiltrated their neighboring country, Latveria.
 Not knowing her Symkarian origin, Zora grew up as a Latverian with genuine love for the country.
 She eventually became the leader of a rebel force opposing Latveria's tyrant president for life.
 She infiltrated Castle Doom to confirm the rumors of Doctor Doom's return and to seek his help.
 Zora's words swayed Doom from exile, and inspired him to reclaim Latveria's throne.
 In return for her actions, Doom bestowed Zora with a portion of the Power Cosmic so that she could become Latveria's new champion, a symbol of inspiration named Victorious.

-After Doctor Doom became Sorcerer Supreme at the end of the "Blood Hunt" storyline and used a barrier to seal of Latveria from the rest of the world, Victorious has been trying to get back into Latveria, wanting to have words with Doom.
-While Captain American and Shang-Chi go after the Serpent Society, the Avengers Emergency Response Squad members Hercules, Living Lightning, Photon, She-Hulk, and Wonder Man deal with Victorious.
-After Wonder Man broke Victorious' staff, She-Hulk persuades her not become like Doom and starts by removing the mask that Doom gave her.
-Then Victorious undoes the damage that she caused and left.

-During the "One World Under Doom" storyline, Victorious visits Iron Man and Melinda May claiming that she is an emissary of Doctor Doom.
-Iron Man manages to subdue her and have May confiscate her staff while finding a conference room to place Victorious in.
-After recuperating, Victorious is told by Tony Stark to inform Doom that Stark Unlimited will arm him with whatever technology he needs.

 Victorius

 Victorius (Victor Conrad) is a character appearing in American comic books related to Marvel Comics.
 The character, created by Mike Friedrich and Dan Atkins, first appeared in Astonishing Tales #18 (June 1973).
 He succeeded in duplicating the Super-Soldier Serum for himself and was a physically perfect human being.

-Victor Conrad first takes over as the A.I.M.'s Scientist Supreme, but he's defeated by Ka-Zar and Bobbi Morse.
-Victorius later makes himself the death-worshiping Cult of Entropy's leader who stole the Cosmic Cube to use to create Jude the Entropic Man as a means of spreading destruction.
+Victor Conrad first takes over as the A.I.M.'s Scientist Supreme, but he is defeated by Ka-Zar and Bobbi Morse.
+Victorius later makes himself the death-worshiping Cult of Entropy's leader, stealing the Cosmic Cube and using it to create Jude the Entropic Man as a means of spreading destruction.
 Victorius was defeated by Captain America and the Thing before he and his rebellious creation were transformed into a radiant crystal by the Man-Thing.